Silex/package-utils/README.md

   Upgrades all packages that can be upgraded (prefix argument: do no refresh packages).

+* <kbd>M-x package-utils-upgrade-all-and-quit</kbd>

+  Upgrades all packages that can be upgraded and quit Emacs (prefix argument: do no refresh packages).

 * <kbd>M-x package-utils-upgrade-all-no-fetch</kbd>

   Upgrades all packages that can be upgraded without refreshing the packages list.